Tax

 When you receive a dividend in Sharesies, tax will already have been deducted from the amount you receive.
 Sharesies makes sure your RWT and dividend imputation credits add up to 33%.

-We deduct tax from your taxable income and pay this to the Inland Revenue (IR) on your behalf.
-At the end of each tax year, we’ll send all your RWT and imputation credit info that we hold to you in your very own tax statement.
+We deduct tax from your taxable income and pay this to Inland Revenue (IRD) on your behalf.
+At the end of each tax year, we’ll provide a tax statement that includes all of the RWT and imputation credit info that we hold.

 Tax on listed portfolio investment entities (listed PIEs)